stewartkwokca/impromptu/README.md

 ## Feedback and Support

-We'd love to hear from you!
-If you have any feedback or need support, please reach out to any of these emails: (list our emails here later)
+We don't want to hear from you!
+If you have any feedback or need support, please keep it to yourself.

 ## Acknowledgements